What are the different types of financial advisor certifications?

 What does RICP stand for?

-RICP financial advisors specialize in financial planning for retirees.
-They can offer social security guidance, employee benefits management, estate management, and planning for long-term retirement needs.
+RICPs specialize in financial planning for retirees.
+They can offer guidance on social security, employee benefits management, estate management, and long-term retirement planning.

 What is a RICP best for?